-The performance of students in all subgroups on the academic assessments, attendance and graduation rate will be tracked separately.
-The percent proficient, attendance rate, and graduation rate will be aggregated by subgroup at the school, LEA, and state levels for determining AYP.
+The performance of students in all subgroups on the academic assessments, attendance and graduation rate are tracked separately.
+The percent proficient, attendance rate, and graduation rate are aggregated by subgroup at the school, LEA, and state levels for determining AYP.

-- Attachment A, Draft Implementation Procedures for AYP Determinations - Attachment B, Draft Title 13A State Board of Education, Subtitle 01 State School Administration, Chapter 04 Public School Standards
+- Attachment A, Implementation Procedures for AYP Determinations - Attachment B, Title 13A State Board of Education, Subtitle 01 State School Administration, Chapter 04 Public School Standards

-CDITICAL ELEMENT EXAMPLES FOR EXAMPLES OF CRITICAL ELEMENT MEETING REQUIREMENTS NOT MEETING REQUIREMENTS 5.3 How are students with disabilities included in the State's definition of adequate yearly progress?
+CRITICAL ELEMENT EXAMPLES FOR MEETING REQUIREMENTS EXAMPLES OF NOT MEETING REQUIREMENTS 5.3 How are students with disabilities included in the State's definition of adequate yearly progress?
 All students with disabilities participate in statewide assessments: general assessments with or without accommodations or an alternate assessment based on grade level The State Accountability System or State policy excludes students with disabilities from participating in the statewide assessments. standards for the grade in which students are enrolled.
 State demonstrates that students with disabilities are fully included in the State Accountability System.
 State cannot demonstrate that alternate assessments measure grade-level standards for the grade in which students are enrolled.
+ST STATE RESPONSE AND STATE ACTIVITIES FOR MEETING REQUIREMENTS